martinbaumg/SAE-5.02-Tasko/README.md

 To get started with Tasko, follow our [comprehensive installation and setup guide](link) to make the most of its features.

+To get our application, follow [this link](https://tasko.totor.pro) for download.

 ## Contributing

 We welcome contributions from the open-source community.
 If you'd like to contribute or report issues, please refer to our [Contribution Guidelines](link).